Eltn555/scrap/README.md

-# scrap
+# Scrape data from website sample(For educational purpose)
-Scrapping websites (Python) - Sample Categories and Products scraping
+Scrape websites (Python) - Sample data scrape (Categories and Products)

+Change class names and website and bingo